2i2c-org/team-compass/administration/github.md

 For example, this is helpful if we want to quickly `@mention` a group of people or control fine-grained permissions of repositories.

 This team does not come with any special repository permissions on its own.

+## Administrator access

+Some individuals have `administrator access` to our GitHub organization.
+This allows them full control over the organization and its settings (including destructive actions).

+We currently do not have a policy for who has administrator access, so ask around if you believe that you need it.
+We will define a policy for access in the future.

+## Repository access

+Members of `@2i2c-team` have access to all 2i2c repositories, including private repositories.
+For non-members of this team, access is granted on a repository-by-repository basis.

+We do not have a policy for who may access repositories, so use your best judgment.